boytalent/heater/README.md

 Build instructions are in the implement folder.
 ## results
 This design was tested on a MicroZed 7020 board and an Avnet Artix 50t board.
 I was able to achieve very high temperatures on the MicroZed.
 The MicroZed is my most useful board so I did not want to damage it.
 That's why I switched to the Artix board.
-Eventually, a die temperature greater than 100C was achieved and the current limit of the Artix board was exceeded causing board reboot.
+Eventually, a die temperature greater than 100C was achieved and the current limit of the Artix board point of load regulator was exceeded causing the board to reboot.

 Use with caution. :smiling_imp: